roitraining/ux-designers-training/operations-for-designers/labs/02-create-vm-with-api-cli.md

 3. Use the **Listing Instances** link to jump to the bottom of the guide.

-4. Locate "The complete example" at the very bottom, and copy the example's code.
+4. Locate **The complete example** at the very bottom, and copy the example's code.
 Paste the copied code into the Cloud Shell editor, into `list-vms.js`.

 ### Try running your script